elhamkhani/PaymentGateway/README.md

 Endpoints for processing a payment and retrieving the details of a previously made payment.

-Each endpoint requires a valid Token to be included in the header of the request.
-A Token can be acquired from login endpoint.

 * Pay : `POST /v1/api/pay/`
 * Retrieve : `GET /v1/api/retrieve/{identifier}`

-## Authentication

-To get the authentication token, each merchant needs to login
-* Login : `POST /v1/api/login/`

 ## Postman collection